fjames86/frpc/README.md

 * CALL-UNSET name ::= delete the entry for this name
 * CALL-LIST ::= enumerate all entries

 CALL-SET and CALL-UNSET may only be called by the named user and must have been authenticated using AUTH-DES.
+Note that this means the database entry can only be created using the local API.
+However, they can be modified/deleted remotely.

 #### 5.3.2 Usage
 Note that the client must know the name of the principal the service is running under.
 That has to be